 - Smoking: Smokers are at an increased risk of developing myeloma.

-- Exposure to radiation: People who have been exposed to radiation are at an increased risk of developing myeloma.
+- Radiation exposure: People who have been exposed to radiation are at an increased risk of developing myeloma.

 - Having a family history of myeloma: If a person has a family history of myeloma, they are at an increased risk for developing the disease.